 The totems, tools and props that populate Rohan Wealleans’ work seem to have been created to cultivate a primal landscape of protrusions and intrusions, constructed from layers of paint, teeth and shark’s jaws that take on Indiana Joneseque tribalism.

-My Own Private Idealogue will occupy both gallery spaces at GCAS, with the gallery space activated by a collaborative architectural component that will mimic and highlight the unique interplay between these artists’ innovative expressions of their personal, interior worlds.
+My Own Private Idealogue occupid both gallery spaces at Gertrude Contemporary, with the gallery space activated by a collaborative architectural component that mimiced and highlighted the unique interplay between these artists’ innovative expressions of their personal, interior worlds.

 Joanna Langford is represented by Jonathan Smart Gallery, Christchurch.
 Peter Madden is represented Michael Lett, Auckland and Ryan Renshaw Gallery, Brisbane.
 Rohan Wealleans is represented by Roslyn Oxley9 Gallery, Sydney, Ivan Anthony Gallery, Auckland and Hamish McKay Gallery, Wellington.